levkovigor/freertos-template2/doc/README-eclipse.md

 #  Setting up Eclipse environment for build targets

+Eclipse is a major IDE used for various programming languages.
+While it might be better known as an IDE for Java development, it is possible to develop C and C++ code (for Desktop or for microcontrollers) with the right plugins and extensions.
+Eclipse is a very useful tool to ease development and provides tools like a powerful project indexer and various ways to conveniently build, run and debug software on either the desktop or on embedded systems connected via J-Link or USB.

+However, it is also somewhat cumbersome and difficult to set up for beginners.
+Therefore, some recommended starting points will be given to set up Eclipse properly for convenient development.

 ### Recommended steps

 Makefile projects are generally imported by using File &rarr; New &rarr; Other